MemZ15/Telemetrix/README.md

 This project is currently in **active development**.
 The core architecture is being designed with an emphasis on:

-- Low-level system integration
+- Kernel Base Address
-- Minimal footprint and traceability
+- Retrieval of user-mode and kernel functions
-- Compatibility for the most modern Windows builds
+- DSE bypass

 ---